Professional Development and Career Preparation

 Electrical and Computer Engineering Labs

-CECS is pleased to announce the CECS Doctoral Conference Travel Grant for Ph.D. students.
-Through the grant, we intend to provide opportunities for Ph.D. students to present their research, become familiar with, participate in, and build a network in their academic profession.
-As part of its commitment to advancing excellence in doctoral education, CECS may provide up to 50% matching funds for each conference travel application.
-The remainder of the funding would be provided by the department or student's faculty advisor (or a combination of the two).
+The intent of the CECS Doctoral Student Conference Travel Grant is to provide opportunities for Ph.D. students to become familiar with, participate in, and build a network in their academic professions.
+As part of its commitment to advancing excellence in research and training, the College of Engineering and Computer Science (CECS) may provide 50% matching funds for conference attendance.
+The remainder of the funding comes from other campus awards, the student's department, faculty advisor, or combination of the three.

-- The student is in good academic standing in a Ph.D. degree program.
+- The graduate student is in good academic standing in a CECS Ph.D. degree program.

 - The student has responded to a formal call for papers.